The difference between good science and Pseudo Science Rant

 predictions must, at least in theory, be possible to be false.
 This quality

 of scientific theories was called falsifiability by Karl Popper.
-A

-pseudoscientific theory claims to be scientific, i.e., be falsifiable, but
+pseudoscientific theory claims to be scientific, i.e., be falsifiable,

-either the theory is not really falsifiable or it has been falsified but its
+either the theory is not really falsifiable or it has been falsified but

-adherents refuse to accept that the theory has been refuted. [as you ill
+adherents refuse to accept that the theory has been refuted. [as

 see this is the most common problem with the people I come across]